dhenry314/mdml/mdmlServices/skel/README.md

 #INSTALLATION

+0. Clone or copy this repository to an MDML projects directory - e.g. /usr/local/mdml/projects/{this} MDML is available from https://github.com/dhenry314/mdml.

 1. Copy config.php.example to config.php and set the values according to your installation

 2. Create a sym link from /public to a web accessible directory.
 Add that web accessible directory as 'BASE_PATH' to config.php